 Reading Latin (or Greek) literature in the original language with students is my favorite type of teaching because I love both the language and the literature.
 I teach language, literature, history, and writing at all levels, most subjects at the elementary or middle school level, and test prep.
 I am extremely curious, have lots of interests (literature, history, psychology, philosophy, linguistics), and love learning.
 I used to be a nationally-ranked golfer in high school and still play.
 I also write poetry and fiction.

-Emory University - BA, Classics, English
+Undergraduate Degree: Emory University - Bachelor in Arts, Classics, English

-University of California-Los Angeles - MA, Classics
+Graduate Degree: University of California-Los Angeles - Master of Arts, Classics

 SAT Verbal: 700